Kielan/marshmellowcss/README.md

 ```

 #### 3. Add the Marshmellow directives to your CSS
-> Add the `@tailwind` directives for each of Marshmellow's layers to your main CSS file.
+> Add the `@marshmellow` directives for each of Marshmellow's layers to your main CSS file.

 ```css
 #src/input.css